gyrogami logo

 Categories: Jewelry; Projects and equipment

 The tumbler is where the magic and misery happen.
-Unrivaled for polishing, weird things are afoot inside the innocent container.
+Unrivaled for polishing, weird things are afoot inside the innocent-looking container.
 Liken it to the power of dripping water which will eventually disfigure solid rock.
-The gentle swooshing of the tumbler can have a similar devastating effect on jewelry made from softer metals like silver and copper.
+The gentle swooshing of the tumbler can have a similar devastating effect.

 I have ruined more than one JPL3 in the tumbler.
-Given the weave's narrow aspect ratio range, there is scant wiggle room choosing ring size before it devolves into a 4-in-1 hybrid.
-While such chains may resist all efforts to slip a link by brute force (i.e., trying to force a link back "into" place), a few hours in the tumbler can undo many links.
+Given the weave's narrow aspect ratio range, it easily devolves into a 4-in-1 hybrid.
+While such chains may resist all efforts to slip a link by brute force, a few hours in the tumbler can undo many links.

-Aside from a few lost JPL3s, a Mobius flower weave bracelet showed just how severe the erosion can be.
-I try to tumble my pieces for at least 24 hours.
-Somewhere between hours 14 and 24, said bracelet was ruined (see picture 2).
-Whereas most weaves allow the rings to move freely and get even exposure along their entire surface, a string of Mobius units has one side exposed.
-Thus, it gets worn unevenly.
+A Mobius flower weave bracelet showed uneven and catastrophic erosion.
+Somewhere between hours 14 and 24, said bracelet was ruined.
+Whereas many weaves get even exposure along their entire surface, a string of Mobius units has one side exposed.

-And that doesn't end the mischief.
-Tumbling media is usually composed of many shapes to ensure that all surfaces of the jewelry get burnished.
+Next in line for causing mischief is the tumbling media.
+Numerous shapes ensure it reaches all surfaces.
 A ball bearing will not get into a sharp crease but a spheroid, parallelogram cylinder, or rod will.
 They also get into spots that defy explanation.

 Somewhere between hours 14 and 24, said bracelet was ruined.